developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 ##Configuration
 Some features may be controlled through [StageNow](/stagenow/latest/about), an Enterprise Mobility Management (EMM) system (sometimes referred to as Mobile Device Management, or MDM), or a custom application using Zebra's [DeviceCentralMgr CSP](/mx/devicecentralmgr).
 These features include:

-* **Enable/Disable Single Pairing of the Same Device Class**: If enabled, this setting only allows one device to be paired from each device category, such as scanner, headset, printer, or payment.
+* **Enable/Disable Single Pairing of the Same Device Class**: If enabled, this setting only allows one device to be paired from each device category, such as scanner, headset and printer.
 If a device is already previously paired and another device of that same category type is being paired, the previously paired device will be automatically unpaired to allow the new device to be paired.
 * **Enable/Disable Firmware Update Option**: If enabled, this permits the ability to hide the Firmware Update button to prevent firmware updates from taking place.
 * **Enable/Disable Bluetooth On/Off Option**: If enabled, this prevents the user from accessing the option to turn the Bluetooth radio on or off.
 This option is shown below from the **Scan and Pair** screen by tapping on the top right hamburger menu:
 <br>